-See how Psychology helps tremendously in competitive play?
-Not a lot of people know about it, but its present every single time you play, and not a lot of people consider teaching it, but I did and I hope you can use it to your advantage in competitive play.
+Notice just how much psychology is a factor in casual and competitive play.
+Not a lot of people know about it, but its present every single time you play and not a lot of people consider teaching it, but I did and I hope you can use it to your advantage in competitive play.

 Ending: Finishing Thoughs

 Throughout the many years of me playing video games both competitive and casually, I have learned to use this kind of thinking in all games, not just counter strike, and I can vouch to say it works just as well.
-The point of this lesson is to make you realize that in order to play better you don’t have to play more, you have to play SMARTER, outsmart your enemies using advantages you find and create, and also to help teach yourself through your mistakes.
+The point of this lesson is to make you realize that in order to play better you do not have to play more; you have to play SMARTER, outsmart your enemies using advantages you find and create, and help teach yourself through your mistakes.

 Ending: Never Play Alone Again (Properly Solo-Queueing)

 Oh and a couple more things, if you don’t have any friends or people who are online, most people say that solo-queueing is a definite NO, but I like to think otherwise.
-I got from MASTER Guardian II to Legendary Eagle Master by solo-queueing after all.
-And I learned that if you go to a match, and someone in your team is playing good, effectively communicating, and seems like a good person, add him.
-And ask him if you can play again.
-Now you have another person, now you’re not solo queueing but you’re queuing with one more person.
-If you find two in one match nice, add them both.
-Sometimes you may not find a person worth of adding in some matches, but it’s okay.
+I got from Master Guardian II to Legendary Eagle Master by solo-queueing after all.
+In addition, I learned that if you go to a match and someone in your team is playing well, effectively communicating, and seems like a good person, you should add him.
+Moreover, ask him if you can play again with him.
+Now you have another person, and you are not solo queueing but you are queuing with one more person.
+If you find two in one match, nice, add them both.
+Sometimes you may not find a person worth of adding in some matches, but it is okay.
 Try again.
-If you start solo queueing, and you find 1 person every match, in 4 matches, you should have a full party of good players, who all communicate, and you will not be solo-queueing.
+If you start solo queueing, and you find one person every match, in four matches, you should have a full party of good players, who all communicate, and you will not be solo-queueing.

 Ending: It's Just A Game

 Okay, lastly, I want you to know that this is only a game.
-No one can win all of the games, it’s okay if you lose, there’s no need for that to affect your daily life, and a game is meant to be fun after all.
-In the end it’s just a game, and you’re supposed to have fun.
-So enjoy it.
+No one can win all of the games.
+It is okay if you lose, and there is no need for that to affect your daily life.
+Video games exist for entertainment purposes after all.
+In the end, it is just a game, and you are supposed to have fun.
+So, enjoy it.

-Thank you guys for reading this guide and I hope to have improved your gameplay and hope to see you game better in the future.
+Thank you for reading this guide!
+I hope to have improved your gameplay and hope to see you game better in the future.
 You are welcome to add me and ask me any questions or even game with me from time to time.
-You can also check out my website (http://www.addictedpro.wordpress.com) for more information about me and The Addiction.
-Share this with your friends to also help them improve.
+You can also check out my website (https://addictedpro.wordpress.com/) for more information about The Addiction and myself.
+Share this with your friends and help them improve!
 I made this guide to help improve the Counter Strike community and help make it an even better community than it is.
 Stay awesome, stay smarter, and most importantly, Stay Addicted.